Noncontact Respiratory Anomaly Detection Using Infrared Light-Wave Sensing: Data Collection and Processing

-Some data had a drift or trend in them which added DC component to the data and increased the peak-to-peak amplitude.
+The collected data was affected by noises from the environment and the setup, which was subsequently filtered using a $k$-points moving averaging technique.
+Through trial and error, it was determined that a 50-points moving averaging provided the best results for all data, effectively smoothing the data while preserving the sinusoidal variation associated with different breathing frequencies.
+Some data had a drift or trend in them which added a DC component to the data and increased the peak-to-peak amplitude.
 Thus, those data were prone to underestimating breathing rate and overestimating breathing depth.
-To get around this problem, detrending was performed by subtracting a $p$-th order polynomial
+In order to get around this problem, the data was detrended by fitting a polynomial of order 5 to the data and subtracting that polynomial trend from the data.
+Detrending successfully centered the data around 0\,V and eliminated most of the drift.